d2osborn/Power-Outages/README.md

 I added a new column `IS_DARK`, which represents whether or not the outage occured during the daytime (6 AM to 8 PM) or nighttime (8 PM to 6 AM).
 This column allows me to categorize outages to understand patterns such as when outages are more likely to occur.
 This column also accounts for NaN values from `OUTAGE.START` by also being null.

-I also dropped the columns `CAUSE.CATEGORY.DETAIL` and `HURRICANE.NAMES` because I deemed them irrelevant as they are categorical variables whose values hold no weight in my analysis.
+I dropped the columns `CAUSE.CATEGORY.DETAIL` and `HURRICANE.NAMES` because I deemed them irrelevant as they are categorical variables whose values hold no weight in my analysis.

+I also filtered the dataset to exclude rows from Alaska and Hawaii because the dataset is meant to represent data from the continental USA.
+Additionally, there were too many missing values in the record of the outage event for these rows, so it was better to exclude them completely.

 Below is the head of the cleaned `power_outage` dataframe with relevant columns.